Uplogix/docs/control-center-user-guide/maintenance-and-troubleshooting/upgrading.md

 Our software downloads are located here: [uplogix.com/support/account](http://uplogix.com/support/account/)

-For the UCC upgrade, we will need the **embassy.tar.gz** and the **cc-rpms.tar** files.
-The **lms.bin** file will be needed later when we upgrade the individual Local Managers.
+The upgrade files are located in the folder of the latest LMS version (currently 5.5.0)

-> When downloading files from the Support Site, the filenames will be updated to include the version number.
-For example, the lms.bin file for 5.4 will be saved as lms5.4.bin.
+For the UCC upgrade, we will need the **embassy.tar.gz** and the **osUpdates6-5.5-uplogix.50.0.cc32896.el5.i386.rpm** files.
+The **UplogixOS-5.5.32896-genericx86.bin** file will be needed later when we upgrade the individual Local Managers.

 If you have questions regarding our upgrade process, please feel free to [contact us](mailto:support@uplogix.com).